Yes, but ALL additional guests are required to be booked and paid for even if they don’t plan on photographing or receiving instruction.

 Even in the backcountry of Vermont it’s a bad idea to leave any equipment unintended so you should be able to bring your expensive gear with you if you decide to stop and go into any stores or restaurants.

-A sturdy tripod, ball head, and a cable release.
+A sturdy tripod, ball head, and a remote/cable release.

 Besides the camera itself, a good tripod is easily the 2nd most important thing to have and will improve your pictures more than any other upgrade, even more than a camera upgrade!